andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/implement-nsmanagedobject-subclass-in-swift.md

 According to the <a title="Documentation specifying module name prefix requirement" href="https://developer.apple.com/library/prerelease/mac/documentation/Swift/Conceptual/BuildingCocoaApps/WritingSwiftClassesWithObjective-CBehavior.html" target="_blank">Swift documentation</a>, Swift class namespaces are scoped to the module they're compiled in (usually the project you're working in).

-To use the NSManagedObject subclass in your project, you just need to verify that the Module setting is set to &#8220;Current Product Module&#8221;, assuming that the NSManagedObject subclass you're wiring this Entity to is found in that module.
+To use the NSManagedObject subclass in your project, you just need to verify that the Module setting is set to "Current Product Module&#8221;, assuming that the NSManagedObject subclass you're wiring this Entity to is found in that module.
 If it's in _another_ module, you'll need to adjust the Module value in the inspector appropriately.

 Once the Class and Module values are verified (or set), you'll be able to use this NSManagedObject subclass anywhere in your project.